 Failure to maintain minimum clearance to combustibles may result in fire and/or explosion, property damage, serious injury or death.
-Always maintain minimum clearances and post Clearance Safety Limit signs (P/N: BR-SIGN) where needed.
+Always maintain minimum clearances and post clearance safety limit signs or the clearance safety tag where needed.

 Suspension of the heater must conform to applicable codes referenced in the Safety section and these instructions.